-This vintage map will make an attractive addition to your home or office, and can even be used to teach children the geography and history of the Bronx.
-Each reproduction is printed on museum quality, archival paper to ensure that this piece of Bronx history can be passed on to the next generation.
-Click here to get your copy of the map.
+This vintage map of the Bronx makes an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of the area.
+When you’re done exploring, click here to get your copy of the restored map.